|Chick peas||1 1/2 cups||300 grams|

 Energy 478 cal, Protein 14.1 g, Fat 32.9 g, Carbohydrates 33.3 g, Calcium 96 mg, Iron 5.24 mg, Phosphorus 173 mg, Zinc 2 mg, Sodium 807 mg, Vitamin A 201 iu, Thiamine 0.31 mg, Riboflavin 0.09 mg, Niacin 1.80 mg, Vitamin C 3 mg, Cholesterol 0 mg.

-A popular dish from the southern provinces.
+Notes: Hummus is a popular food from the southern provinces and in the Middle East.
 It is mostly served as an appetizer (meze) at cocktail and tea parties.
 In some regions boiled potatoes are used instead of chickpeas and is known as the "Potato Humus".